MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c-explore.md

    - **AuthorizationRequestUrlParameters**: Parameters that must be set in order to build an AuthorizationRequestUrl.
    - **REDIRECT_URI**: Where AAD B2C redirects the browser (along with auth code) after collecting user credentials.
-   - **SCOPES**: [Scopes](/en-us/azure/active-directory-b2c/access-tokens#scopes) are permissions requested by the application.
+   - **SCOPES**: [Scopes](/azure/active-directory-b2c/access-tokens#scopes) are permissions requested by the application.
      - Normally, the three scopes `openid profile offline_access` would suffice for receiving an ID Token response.
-     - However, MSAL4J requires all responses from AAD B2C to also contain an Access Token.
+     - However, MSAL4J requires all responses from AAD B2C to also contain an access token.
      - In order for AAD B2C to dispense an access token as well as an ID Token, the request must include an additional resource scope.
      - Since this app doesn't actually require an external resource scope, it adds its own client ID as a fourth scope in order to receive an access token.
      - Full list of scopes requested by the app can be found in the *authentication.properties* file.